kaltura/kaltura-player-js/docs/request-response-manipulation.md

 ## Known limitations

-Browser that do not support MSE and EME are only capable of defining a request filter and tamper with the URL.
+Browsers that do not support MSE and EME are only capable of defining a request filter and tamper with the URL.

 ## Examples